Kanaka Rajan: Career and research

 In June 2018, Rajan became an assistant professor in the Department of Neuroscience and the Friedman Brain Institute at the Icahn School of Medicine at Mount Sinai.
-As the Principal Investigator of the Rajan Lab for Brain Research and AI in NY (BRAINY), her work focuses on integrative theories to describe how behavior emerges from the cooperative activity of multi-scale neural processes.
+Her work focuses on integrative theories to describe how behavior emerges from the cooperative activity of multi-scale neural processes.
 To gain insight into fundamental brain processes such as learning, memory, multitasking, or reasoning, Rajan develops theories based on neural network architectures inspired by biology as well as mathematical and computational frameworks that are often used to extract information from neural and behavioral data.
 These theories use neural network models flexible enough to accommodate various levels of biological detail at the neuronal, synaptic, and circuit levels.

 She uses a cross-disciplinary approach that provides critical insights into how neural circuits learn and execute functions, ranging from working memory to decision making, reasoning, and intuition, putting her in a unique position to advance our understanding of how important acts of cognition work.
 Her models are based on experimental data (e.g., calcium imaging, electrophysiology, and behavior experiments) and on new and existing mathematical and computational frameworks derived from machine learning and statistical physics.
 Rajan continues to apply recurrent neural network modelling to behavioral and neural data.
 In collaboration with Karl Deisseroth and his team at Stanford University, such models revealed that circuit interactions within the lateral habenula, a brain structure implicated in aversion, were encoding experience features to guide the behavioral transition from active to passive coping – work published in Cell.

 In 2019, Rajan was one of twelve investigators to receive funding from the National Science Foundation (NSF) though its participation in the White House's Brain Research through Advancing Innovative Neurotechnologies (BRAIN) Initiative.
 The same year, she was also awarded an NIH BRAIN Initiative grant (R01) for Theories, Models, and Methods for Analysis of Complex Data from the Brain.
-Starting in 2020, Rajan became co-lead of the Computational Neuroscience Working Group, part of the National Institutes of Health's Interagency Modeling and Analysis Group (IMAG).

 In 2022, Rajan was promoted to Associate Professor with tenure in the Department of Neuroscience and the Friedman Brain Institute at the Icahn School of Medicine at Mount Sinai.

+In 2023, Rajan joined the Department of Neurobiology at Harvard Medical School as a Member of the Faculty and Kempner Institute for the Study of Natural and Artificial Intelligence as founding faculty.